Keswick River

 Laurie and Ken.
 Pic by Mark Visbach.

-The Stone Ridge covered bridge marks the return to residential Burtt's Corner.
+The Stone Ridge covered bridge marked the return to residential Zealand.
+Since this trip, vandals have burnt it.

 At one turn, I was seated in the bow, taking pictures and not minding the rocks.
 My paddle was on the floor of the boat, and as we neared one rock in mid-stream, I couldn't let go of my camera and grab the paddle quickly enough to skirt the rock.
 Over we went.
 Fortunately, I found my footing right away and man-handled our water-filled boat to shore.
 It would have been a long trek to recover our craft.
 The water was cool, but not icy, on this warm day in early May.